Radhika-Envision/Upmark/database/README.md

         }
         ```

+1. Add another policy for RDS snapshot
+    1. Same as above steps create Custom Policy.
+    1. Type in name like `Aquamark_RDS_backup`.
+    1. Type in policy.

+        ```
+        {
+            "Version": "2012-10-17",
+            "Statement": [
+                {
+                    "Sid": "1",
+                    "Effect": "Allow",
+                    "Action": [
+                        "rds:CreateDBSnapshot",
+                        "rds:DescribeDBSnapshots"
+                    ],
+                    "Resource": [
+                        "*"
+                    ]
+                }
+            ]
+        }
+        ```

 1. Using this policy, you can create key.
+1. Finally you can login use `aws configure`

 ## Downloading Backups